 Are you an Erasmus alumnus and would you like to share your experience and insights by being a coach?
-On 21 March 2018, the first Erasmus Coachcafé for young alumni and master students of the Erasmus University Rotterdam will take place.
-During this evening, set in an actual café, the participants discuss their talents, dreams and next steps, and learn about the power of networking.
+On March 14 and May 9, 2019 the next Erasmus Coachcafés for young alumni and master students of the Erasmus University Rotterdam will take place.
+During these evenings, set in an actual bar, the participants discuss their talents, dreams and next steps and learn about the power of networking.
 Here are five reasons why becoming a coach is a great idea.

 1. Give back

 Former Secretary General of the Ministry of Justice and Security Pieter Cloo coached Erasmus Coachcafés several times.
 He likes to give back to the university.
 ‘Two years ago I decided to turn my life around.
 I’ve had great opportunities throughout my career and I’ve earned enough money, so I decided I’d like to spend less time working, and more time giving back.
 In particular to the university that made it all possible.
 Now I give guest lectures, but I also very much enjoy coaching at the Coachcafés.’